while-true-do/bash-prompt/README.md

 ## Installation
 You can run the installer as root for global installation or as a user for installation in your home directory.

-1. Please Download the release package from <>
+1. Please Download the release package from <https://github.com/while-true-do/wtd-bash-prompt/releases>
-2. Unpack it via `unzip wtd-bash-prompt.zip`
+2. Unpack it via `unzip`
 3. Make the installer executable `chmod +x install.sh`
 4. Run the installer `./install.sh`